Faculty - Akhila L. Ananth, Ph.D.

 Akhila L. Ananth is an Associate Professor in the School of Criminal Justice & Criminalistics at California State University, Los Angeles.
-Her research examines constructions of race and gender in the design of juvenile courts and detention facilities.
-It has been published in edited collections and peer-reviewed journals, including Gender, Place, and Culture and Studies in Law, Politics, and Society.
-She was the American Communities Program Faculty Fellow in 2017-2018.
-In addition to this research, she collaborates with various community organizations serving communities of color in Los Angeles.
+Her research examines constructions of race, and gender in the design of juvenile courts and detention facilities and has been published in edited collections and peer-reviewed journals, including The Sociological Review Magazine; Kalfou; Social Justice; Gender, Place, and Culture; and Studies in Law, Politics, and Society.
+In addition to this research, she is on the executive board of her faculty union chapter, serves as a Director for the LA-32 Neighborhood Council, co-founded an internationalist anti-fascism collective, and supports various racial and economic justice projects in Los Angeles.

 At Cal State LA, my students come to the classroom ready to ask the hard questions: How do we create a more just world, acknowledging the past mistakes we’ve made as societies?
 What will our communities look like when we’ve eliminated the causes and correlates of crime and all people feel supported to live productive, healthy lives?
 We draw from our experiences living and working in Los Angeles to think creatively about racial justice and social change.
 Every day I come to work, I learn from my students as much as they learn from me.